Kahn/freetel/mini-asterisk-gui/README.txt

 * Extensive pre-configuration of extensions.conf and sip.conf,
   pre-selected phone numbers, SIP trunks are selected from a pull-down menu (except they are called VOIP lines).
 Analog ports are auto detected, at least on the IP0X.
-This makes adding IP phones very fast and simple.
+This makes adding phones fast and simple.

 [[status]]
 Status